micbay/RaceTimerAndController/README.md

-Download repository into a local folder with the same name as the contained `.ino` to use as an Arduino sketch.
+Download this repository into a local folder with the same name as the contained `.ino` to use as an Arduino sketch.

+### [This video](https://youtu.be/n0GLdoQ6pg4) provides a live use demonstration of the example implementation described below.

 ---

 <br>

 # **Arduino Race Timer and Lap Gate Controller**
-This is an Arduino based project that implements a functional race game controller that can be used for timed racing games.
+This is an Arduino based project that implements an inexpensive, reliable, race game controller that can be used for timed racing games.
 The system consists of a main LCD display, a keypad for user input and menu selection, an 8 digit LED lap & timer display for each racer, and non-blocking audio for UI feedback and playing a unique victory song for each racer.

 In the presented configuration, the lap sensing input is simulated using buttons, but can be adapted to be used with a myriad of simple, circuit completion, or other type sensing methods that can be implemented in the physical lap gate.
-The working demo of this project uses two paper clips integrated into a mechanical lap counter to create a simple, yet reliable lap sensor.
+The working demo of this project uses two paper clips integrated into a mechanical lap counter to create a simple, yet effective lap sensor.

 ![MainMenu](Images/ScreenShots/Main_Menu.png)
 ![Wiring Diagram](Images/FullSystem.png)
 ![Wiring Diagram](Images/Breadboard_4Racer.png)